Expert Advice On Improving Your Home

 • Monitor for potential problems.
 Keeping an eye out for problems, for instance by consistently checking your thermostat and energy bills, lets you resolve them before they get too expensive.

 • Keep your system clean.
-Keeping your ductwork, grills, indoor evaporator coil, and condenser fan blades clean helps your HVAC system function effectively and lowers your risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your home's HVAC when you notice things starting to get dirty.
+Keeping your ductwork, grills, indoor evaporator coil, and condenser fan blades clean enables your HVAC system to function effectively and lowers your risk of mold.
+The National Air Duct Cleaners Association recommends cleaning your home's HVAC when you notice it starting to get dirty.

 • Change filters regularly.
 Changing your air filters or washing them every 30–90 days allows efficient air circulation through your HVAC system.
 Also try to keep debris from accumulating on the external parts of your HVAC.